rekmus/silgy/README.md

 # Silgy

+In 1995, when I landed my first computer job, my PC had an Intel 286 processor and 1 MB of RAM.
+Disks had spinning plates, nobody heard of SSD.
+Our office had Novell file server.
+And whatever we'd do, programs responded **immediately**.
+Fast forward to 2018 and my PC has Intel i5 processor and 8 GB of RAM.
+Everyone can download GCC for free and there's Stackoverflow.com.
+And guess what?
+Typical web application in my intranet is **much slower**.

+That's why I've written Silgy.
+I think all the web applications in the world should be written in it.
+World would be much better off.

-Silgy is an asynchronous (non-blocking) HTTP(S) server engine with C/C++ servlet entry point.
-It allows you to compile and link your logic into one executable that responds immediately to HTTP requests, without creating new thread or — God forbid — process.
+In Silgy you just compile and link your logic into one executable that responds immediately to HTTP requests, without creating a new thread or — God forbid — process.
+No layers, no dependencies, no layers, translations, layers, converters, layers...

+I repeat: all the web applications should be written in Silgy.

 - **Lightning fast** − speed measured in µ-seconds
 - **Safe** − nobody can ever see your application logic
 - **Small memory footprint** − 17 MB for demo app − can be easily reduced for embedded apps
-- **Simple coding** − three main macros do most of work, easy to understand for beginner programmers
+- **Simple coding** − three main macros do most of work, easy to understand for beginner programmer
-- **All-In-One** − no need to install external modules, Silgy source already contains all the logic required to run the application
+- **All-In-One** − no need to install external modules; Silgy source already contains all the logic required to run the application
 - **Simple deployment / cloud vendor independency** − only one executable file (or files in gateway/services model) to move around
 - **Low TCO** − ~$3 per month for hosting small web application with MySQL server (AWS t2.micro)